The Web Marketing Association, sponsor of the annual international WebAward

 only major award program to provide an in-depth, quantitative analysis of

 results to develop standards of excellence for future development.
+The results evaluate average scores in each

 industry against defined benchmarks in seven categories, including design, innovation,